google/transit/gtfs/spec/en/reference.md

 Primary key (`shape_id`, `shape_pt_sequence`)

 Shapes describe the path that a vehicle travels along a route alignment, and are defined in the file shapes.txt.
 Shapes are associated with Trips, and consist of a sequence of points through which the vehicle passes in order.
 Shapes do not need to intercept the location of Stops exactly, but all Stops on a trip should lie within a small distance of the shape for that trip, i.e. close to straight line segments connecting the shape points.
-The shapes.txt file should be included for all services that are route-based (excluding zone-based demand responsive services).
+The shapes.txt file should be included for all route-based services (not for zone-based demand-responsive services).

 |  Field Name | Type | Presence | Description |
 |  ------ | ------ | ------ | ------ |